hongyusu/hongyusu.github.io/_posts/2015-11-22-time-series-preference-data.md

   | 4	  | 0.100	  | 10	  | 2.55
   | 4	  | 0.100	  | 15	  | 2.49

+- I compute the rooted mean square error RMSE on training data and compared with mean imputation approach for `click` data.
+The result is shown in the following table.

   |Method|RMSE|
   |:--|--:|
   |CF	|2.45|
   |Mean imputation| 20.58|

+- The following matrix shows the parameter selection of collaborative filtering on `click` data.

   |Rank | Lambda | NumIter | RMSE|
   |:--|:--|:--|:--|